JBildstein/SpiderEye/README.md

 ### Running the Examples

 To get a quick overview of how a SpiderEye app looks like, have a look at the Example folder.
-You can run them in various ways depending on what you use but you'll need .Net Core 3.0 for all of them.

 **Visual Studio (Windows):** Open the solution, select the SpiderEye.Example.*.Windows project and set it as startup project and run it as you would any project.
 When starting, you may get a "Just My Code" warning saying that you are trying to debug a Release build of SpiderEye.dll.
 I believe this is a Visual Studio bug and can be safely ignored by selecting "Continue debugging" or "Continue debugging (don't ask again)".

-**Visual Studio for Mac:** Same as with Visual Studio on Windows but you may get an error that .Net Core Desktop projects cannot be run on macOS.
+**Visual Studio for Mac:** Same as with Visual Studio on Windows but you may get an error that .NET Core Desktop projects cannot be run on macOS.
 Just right click on the Windows specific projects and select "Unload".

 **Visual Studio Code:** Open the base folder (i.e. where the SpiderEye.sln file lies), select which project you want to run in the Debug pane and hit start.